resource-watch/slate/source/includes/dev/_microservice_dev_guide.md

 - Deploy the code to the respective environment (we'll see how in a moment)
 - Test it with actual calls to the API, to validate that no side effects were introduced.

 Depending on the scale of the changes you're doing, it's recommended to use [git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) with [semantic versioning](https://semver.org/).
 Also be sure to update the `CHANGELOG.md` accordingly, and the `package.json` or equivalent files if they refer a version number.

+Changes being pushed to either `production` or `staging` should be announced in advance in the `general` channel in the WRI API Slack (and to contact Ethan Roday if you're not in that Slack workspace).
+Specifically, for changes going to `production`, that notice period should be of at least 14 days, during which said changes should be available in `staging` for testing by everyone.
+In rare cases, if a hotfix is needed to fix a breaking change in `production`, the 14-day lead time can be circumvented, but an announcement still must be made.

 It's also best practice to announce the changes you're about to deploy before doing so, so that other developers of RW API applications can be on the lookout for regressions, and can quickly get in touch with you should any undesired behavior change be detected.

 Each of the referred environments lives on a separate [Kubernetes](https://kubernetes.io/) cluster (hosted with [AWS EKS](https://aws.amazon.com/eks/)), and deployment is done using individual Jenkins instances: